Persistence-Robust Break Detection in Predictive CoVaR Regressions: Motivation

-Such change point tests for quantile and CoVaR regressions are important for at least two reasons.
+To this date, there are no methods that allow to test for the stability of these predictive relations.
+Such change point tests for predictive CoVaR regressions are, however, important for at least two reasons.
 First, unstable models should be used with caution (if at all) for forecasting purposes \citep{PPP13}.
 Second, knowledge of structural breaks may improve modeling attempts and generate further research into the underlying causes of the instabilities.
 For instance, \citet{ST21} carry out this program for predictive mean regressions.
 Specifically, they show that suitably accounting for breaks improves the forecasting performance of several predictors of stock returns.
+It is the main purpose of this paper to fill this gap in the literature by proposing suitable change point tests for predictive CoVaR regressions.

-We mention that typically change point tests in regression contexts require knowledge of the persistence of the predictors.
-For instance, in their change point tests for predictive regressions, \citet{Zea23a} distinguish between stationary and non-stationary covariates, and show that asymptotic distributions depend on which of the two are present.
+Indeed, the theoretical literature on CoVaR regressions seems underdeveloped.
+Currently, there exist only theoretical results for standard inference on (constant) parameters in CoVaR regressions with stationary regressors \citep{Lea24,DH26}.
+In particular, these papers do not consider the problem of structural break testing.
+We stress that, while the theoretical literature on CoVaR regressions is limited, they are frequently applied in practice \citep{AB16,BRS20,BDP20}.

-So one key feature of our change point tests is the robustness to the predictor persistence.
-Indeed, there are many applications of quantile and CoVaR regressions, where covariates exhibit different degrees of serial dependence.
-In quantile regressions, the prime examples are perhaps (very persistent) dividend--price ratios and other valuation measures as predictors for quantiles of the stock return distribution \citep{Lee16,FL19,cai2022new,Lea23}.
-In forecasting systemic risk in the financial sector via CoVaR regressions, \citet[Sec.~III~C]{AB16} use the short-term TED spread (i.e., the difference between the 3-month LIBOR rate and the 3-month secondary market Treasury bill rate) and equity volatility as systemic risk predictors, both of which are known to be highly persistent. \citet{BRS20} use strongly serially dependent inflation as a predictor of systemic risk, citing evidence that it is a contributor to financial crises.
-They also include 10-year government bond rates (which are a classic example of an integrated, highly persistent time series), since these account for the connection between sovereigns and banks.
-In light of this variety of predictors displaying different degrees of serial dependence, persistence-robust change point tests for quantile and CoVaR regressions---such as ours---seem to be called for.
+One key feature of our change point tests is their persistence-robustness in the sense that they allow predictors to be stationary or near-stationary.
+This is useful because there are many applications of CoVaR regressions, where covariates exhibit different degrees of serial dependence.
+For instance, among the predictors mentioned above, the short-term TED spread (i.e., the difference between the 3-month LIBOR rate and the 3-month secondary market Treasury bill rate) and equity volatility, are known to be reasonably persistent.
+Likewise, inflation as a predictor of systemic risk is strongly serially dependent.
+Moreover, 10-year government bond rates, that account for the connection between sovereigns and banks, are a classic example of a highly persistent time series.
+In light of this variety of predictors displaying different degrees of serial dependence, change point tests possessing some persistence-robustness---such as ours---seem to be called for.